-As Wales eases out of lockdown, the simple and devastating fact is, almost one in five smaller firms believe they couldn’t survive another full lockdown and would be forced out of business forever.
+As Wales finds its way post-lockdown, the simple and devastating fact is, almost one in five smaller firms believe they couldn’t survive another lockdown and would be forced out of business forever.

 The reality is that any decisions made by our government will decide the future of our local businesses.